 Disclosures

 SMD has received grants from the U.S. Department of Veterans Affairs, Calico Labs, and Renalytix AI plc outside the submitted work.
-DG is employed part-time by Novo Nordisk and has received consultancy fees from Abbott Laboratories.
+DG is employed part-time by Novo Nordisk.
 The remaining authors have no conflicts of interest to declare.

 Supplemental Materials